Kesraath/BellabeatFitnessProject/README.md

 - The average sleep is about 7 hours daily with total time in bet at around 7 hours and 38 minutes

-To confirm a suspicion, I used the following query to confirm he avg number of days logged by all user in the data sets
+and to confirm the average number of days sleep was logged, I used the following query:

  ``` sql
 SELECT type,